drag0n1zed/dSchema/README.md

 A specialized fork of Huskuraft's [Effortless Structure](https://github.com/huskuraft/effortless).

-> **Note:** This fork is for a specific modpack.
-Support will only be provided through the modpack itself.
+> **Note:** This fork is created for my upcoming modpack.
+Feel free to use it, but no new features will be added.

 ## Added Features